miftah-mj/marathon-event-ui/README.md

-# OnYourMark
+# RunTrack

-Welcome to OnYourMark, your ultimate destination for marathon events.
+Welcome to RunTrack, your ultimate destination for marathon events.
 Our mission is to provide runners with the best marathon experiences, whether you are a seasoned runner or a beginner.

 ## Live Site

-Check out the live site: [OnYourMark](https://marathon-event.web.app/)
+Check out the live site: [RunTrack](https://marathon-event.web.app/)

 ## Table of Contents